AntonioNoack/RemsTsunamis/ProjectPlan.md

 It works on gpu01.inf-ra.uni-jena.de (RTX 2070 Super), gpu02 (GTX 780), gpu03 (GTX 780).
 It fails on ARA/gpu_test and login.fmi.uni-jena.de.

+#### Solution:

+Creating a job with salloc, and logging in with the option "-X" solved the issue.
+A driver was found, and the "Tesla P100-PCIE-16GB/PCIe/SSE2" GPU was correctly detected.

 ### Measurements
 *until 30.01.2022 (day before final presentation)*